atulkamble/GitLab101/README.md

 ## Open Source
 Definition: denoting software for which the original source code is made freely available and may be redistributed and modified.
-Example: Our GitLab handbook is open source because anyone can make changes and contribute to it.